 The Judicial Service Commission (JSC) is made up of 23 representatives from different structures of the government and South African legal community.
 Justice Mogoeng Mogoeng, the Chief Justice, presides and in his absence, the Deputy Chief Justice.
-This is currently acting Deputy Chief Justice Bess Nkabinde.
-Judge Raymond Zondo was interviewed by the JSC in April 2017 and has been recommended to President Zuma to be the next Deputy Chief Justice.
+This is currently Deputy Chief Justice Rayomd Zondo.
+Judge Raymond Zondo was interviewed by the JSC in April 2017 and was appointed by President Zuma.

 The purpose of the JSC

 The Judicial Service Commission (JSC) performs an advisory role to the President and national government on any matters relating to the Judiciary or administration of justice.
 The committee was established in terms of section 178 of the Constitution.

 The JSC also assists in interviewing all of the candidates for the judicial posts available across South Africa and following those interviews the committee makes recommendations for appointment to the bench to the President.

 Lastly, the JSC sees to all complaints brought against Judges.